dfarre/bdd-coder/README.md

     - patch such tester package with new YAML specifications - see [example/new_specs](https://bitbucket.org/coleopter/bdd-coder/src/master/example/new_specs) and [example/new_tests](https://bitbucket.org/coleopter/bdd-coder/src/master/example/new_tests)
 * [tester](https://bitbucket.org/coleopter/bdd-coder/src/master/bdd_coder/tester) package employed to run such blueprint tests, which also has the ability to export their docs as YAML specifications

-Test with [tox](https://tox.readthedocs.io/en/latest/) - see tox.ini.
+Although this package is intended to be used with [pytest](https://docs.pytest.org/en/stable/contents.html), until version 2.0.0 the base test case class for all test suits `bdd_coder.tester.tester.BaseTestCase` was a `unittest.TestCase` subclass.
+From version 2.0.0 `unittest.TestCase` is no longer supported, so that `pytest`'s setup and teardown functions - see [pytest-xunit_setup](https://docs.pytest.org/en/latest/xunit_setup.html) - should be implemented instead.
+See [pytest-unittest](https://docs.pytest.org/en/stable/unittest.html#pytest-features-in-unittest-testcase-subclasses) on the benefits of dropping `unittest.TestCase`.

-See [mastermind](https://bitbucket.org/coleopter/mastermind) for an application.
+Test this package with [tox](https://tox.readthedocs.io/en/latest/) - see tox.ini.

 ## Story
 This package was born as a study of Behavior Driven Development; and from the wish of having a handy implementation of Gherkin language in class-based tests, to be employed so that development cycles start with coding a behavior test suite containing the scenario specifications in test case method `__doc__`s - as `bdd_coder.tester` achieves.